 Who Needs a Nursing Pillow?

-And if you are a lucky mother of twins, a breastfeeding pillow might be helpful.
-If you nurse twins you need to securely strap a twin feeding pillow behind your back because the weight it carries is doubled.
+And if you are a lucky mother of twins, a breastfeeding roller might be helpful.
+If you nurse twins you need to securely strap a twin feeding product behind your back because the weight it carries is doubled.
 A twin nursing pillow must me slightly elevated at edges so both babies would be positioned securely and supported properly.
-If you had a c-section, then a baby pillow will serve as a protective barrier for your tummy, which is a big plus.
-Sometimes a nursing pillow turns into a baby pillow when you prop the baby up when she already wants to sit down but can’t quite do it on her own yet.
-So, even when you stop using the pillow for feeding, it will be useful for the baby.
+If you had a c-section, then a baby product will serve as a protective barrier for your tummy, which is a big plus.
+Sometimes a nursing roller turns into a baby roller when you prop the baby up when she already wants to sit down but can’t quite do it on her own yet.
+So, even when you stop using the thing for feeding, it will be useful for the baby.

 How to Choose a Nursing Pillow That Will Be the Best for You?